Cisco-Talos/clamav-documentation/src/manual/Installing/Packages.md

 > **_Tips_**
 >
-> _CentOS_: On Community Enterprise Operating System (CentOS) the ClamAV package requires the Extra Packages for Enterprise Linux (EPEL) repository.
+> _AlmaLinux_: The ClamAV package requires the Extra Packages for Enterprise Linux (EPEL) repository.
 >
 > _RHEL_: On RedHat Enterprise Linux (RHEL) the EPEL release package has to be installed either manually or through RHN.
 >